pamellahani/sar/docs/design/design_documentation.md

 - Each `CircularBuffer` has two ends:
   - **`in`:** For reading data.
   - **`out`:** For writing data.
-- **FIFO, Lossless Operations:** The buffers support first-in, first-out operations, ensuring that messages are delivered in the order they were sent.
-- **Synchronized Access:** The `CircularBuffer` class is designed to handle concurrent access safely, providing thread-safe operations for pushing (writing) and pulling (reading) bytes.
+- The buffers support first-in, first-out operations, ensuring that messages are delivered in the order they were sent.
+Therefore, we can say that the `CircularBuffer` is a **FIFO Lossless buffer**.
+Furhtermore, the `CircularBuffer` class is designed to handle concurrent access safely, providing thread-safe operations for pushing (writing) and pulling (reading) bytes.

-### Detailed Flow
+### Detailed Flow of Communication

 #### **Connection Establishment**
 1. A `Task` starts by calling `getBroker()` to obtain a reference to its associated `Broker`.